School (Supertramp song)

-"School" is a song co-written by Rick Davies and Roger Hodgson of British rock band Supertramp, and included in the band's third and breakthrough 1974 album, Crime of the Century, of which it was the opening track.
-It was later released as a single in 1983, backed with "Oh Darling", a track from their 1979 album Breakfast in America, and charted at number 27 in Netherlands in 1989.
-In 2020, the song peaked at number 1 as its highest radio airplay chart in Spain.
+"School" is a song co-written by Rick Davies and Roger Hodgson of British rock band Supertramp, and included on the band's third and breakthrough 1974 album, Crime of the Century, of which it was the opening track.
+Although not released as a single at the time, it was later released in 1983, backed with "Oh Darling", a track from their 1979 album Breakfast in America.
+In 1984, it was released in West-Germany to promote the compilation Die Songs Einer Supergruppe.
+In 1989, the single was re-released as part of the promotion around The Very Best of Supertramp.
+This time, the single peaked at No. 27 in The Netherlands.

-Song structure
+Writing and recording

+Hodgson stated that "'School' was one of the songs that Rick [Davies] and I collaborated on.
+It was my song basically but Rick helped me with a lot of the lyrics.
+The piano solo was his, and it worked really well."

+Music and lyrics

 The song starts with a long, slow harmonica intro.
 Hodgson’s verse vocals are first only above his flanged guitar, and then an elongated, strummed guitar section before the song finally fully kicks in.
 Davies later provides a bright piano lead.
 It has been described as presaging a similar approach used on Pink Floyd's "Another Brick in the Wall (Part Two)", a centrepiece of the band's 1979 similar concept album The Wall.

+Hodgson stated that the song is "basically saying that what they teach us in schools is all very fine, but it’s what they don’t teach us in schools that creates so much confusion in our being.
+They don’t really prepare us for life in terms of teaching us who we are on the inside.
+They teach us how to function on the outside and to be very intellectual, but they don’t tell us how to act with our intuition or our heart or really give us a real plausible explanation of what life’s about."

+Prog contributor Daryl Eastlea said that "'School' married Hodgson’s rally against his upbringing with Davies’ ever-remarkable piano break."

 Live performances

 "School" became a live staple for the band, and was used to open their concerts, as seen in the albums Paris and Is Everybody Listening?.
-It's the third most played live song by the band.
-After Roger Hodgson left the band in 1983, the song entered in his repertoire, and he performed it on all of his solo tours.
+It is the third most performed song in the band's live repertoire.
+After Roger Hodgson left the band in 1983, he performed it on all of his solo tours.